Jan271001/Project2_Continuous_Control/Report.md

 ## Future Ideas

 Although the result with this algorithm is in my opinion not bad, there are a few more things I like to try.
 At first I want to know what the maximum for this Code is.
-So I like to adjust the hyperparameters and give it some mor trys.
+So I like to adjust the hyperparameters and give it some more trys.
 Additionaly I like to use other aproaches like for example the A2C or D4PG algorithms, which are also suited for problems with continuous action and state spaces.